tustin2121/James_Somerton_Transcripts/_videos/TUmTTb6uX0M.md

 <compare>
 <james {% include timecode %}>

-While it’s true that Stan Lee made the conflict between the X-Men and the Brother<del>b</del><ins>h</ins>ood as an allegory for civil rights, he did later admit that an allegory for gay rights was also valid, in retrospect.<sup cn></sup> And admittedly, a queer reading of the Maximoff’s<sup class="add">[sic: Maxmioffs'] origin may be a bit of a stretch.
+While it’s true that Stan Lee made the conflict between the X-Men and the Brother<del>b</del><ins>h</ins>ood as an allegory for civil rights, he did later admit that an allegory for gay rights was also valid, in retrospect.<sup cn></sup> And admittedly, a queer reading of the Maximoff’s<sup class="add">[sic: Maxmioffs']</sup> origin may be a bit of a stretch.
 But going forward, Wanda begins to embody more queer experiences on the pages of Avengers titles.

 </james>
 <from></from>